A California Coastal Highway Road Trip: Our 18 Must-Hit Stops

 Craving a little more action?
 Head to the Castro, one of the most famous LGBTQ+-friendly neighborhoods in the world.
 Visit the Rainbow Honor Walk in Harvey Milk Plaza, where public art installations honor influential LGBTQ+ pioneers throughout history.
 And don’t miss the opportunity to dance the night away at one of the many nightclubs here.

 Next, you’re off to the heart of Spanish influence in San Francisco: the Mission.
 It has a large Latino population and, as such, contains some of the best Mexican food in the city.
 In fact, it’s the birthplace of the Mission burrito, which is generally a tortilla filled with meat, cheese, beans, salsa, and hot sauce.
 It’s the perfect hand-held lunch for when you check out Mission Dolores, the oldest building in San Francisco and the last intact mission chapel in the state.
-By the way, if you’re a foodie, check out our Coastal Culinary Adventure guide for more Northern California restaurant recommendations.
+By the way, if you're a foodie, check out our San Francisco to Big Sur road trip guide with a focus on culinary adventures for more Northern California restaurant recommendations.

 You can’t visit SF without a stop at Golden Gate Park.
 With its huge lawns ideal for picnics, multiple museums, and beautiful gardens, all with a view of the famous Golden Gate Bridge, the park is possibly one of the most famous landmarks in the city.